EMG/NCS Nerve Testing in New Jersey

-Testing may help patients with suspected pinched nerves, carpal tunnel syndrome, peripheral neuropathy, radiculopathy, unexplained weakness, or persistent arm and leg symptoms that do not match imaging alone.
+Testing may help patients with suspected pinched nerves, carpal tunnel syndrome, peripheral neuropathy, radiculopathy, unexplained weakness, post-accident nerve symptoms, or persistent arm and leg symptoms that do not match imaging alone.

 What to expect at PPSI

 Nerve conduction testing measures how signals travel through selected nerves.
 EMG evaluates muscle electrical activity.
-Findings are interpreted with history, exam, and imaging so results support a practical treatment plan.
+Findings are interpreted with history, exam, imaging, and symptom pattern so results support a practical treatment plan.

-Most patients return to normal activity the same day.
-Results may guide therapy, injections, medication decisions, bracing, orthopedic evaluation, or spine consultation.
+- Results may guide PT, bracing, injections, medication decisions, orthopedic evaluation, or spine consultation.

 Frequently Asked Questions